 -Studying Biblical femininity.
 (The Bible is the best source of course, but this book and this blog are great resources!)

--Encourage other so embrace Biblical femininity!
+-Encourage others to embrace Biblical femininity!

 Ladies, stand up for LIFE.

 What could be more important then human life?
 Regardless of race, nationality or creed, everyone is born with the right to life, liberty and the pursuit of happiness.
 But where does life begin?
 People argue about this all the time and sadly, many women will say that life begins after birth.
-It’s time for us Christian ladies to stand up for the unborn and proclaim the truth: Life begins at conception.
+It’s time for us Christian ladies to stand for the unborn and proclaim the truth: Life begins at conception.
 In fact, if you want to get technical, it actually starts before that!
 The Bible says, “Thine eyes did see my substance, yet being unperfect; and in thy book all my members were written, which in continuance were fashioned, when as yet there was none of them.”
 (Psalm 139:16, Emphasis added; King James Bible) If God knows and has our members written in a book before they are even formed, don’t you think He considers even the earliest part of the pregnancy life?
 Who are we to define it differently?

 As Christians, we must stand up for the right of the unborn, the elderly and the handicapped.
 They too have a right to live.
 We must speak up for those who haven’t found their voice yet and may never get the chance to use it, just as the resistance, the White Rose, of WWII gave a voice to the voiceless (the Jews, handicapped, etc.).
 Just because the government says something is legal (Germany legalized murdering Jews; America legalized abortion; other countries legalizing euthanizing the elderly/ill) doesn’t mean it is moral or allowed by God, our Supreme Authority.